 We will not receive any of the proceeds from the sale of shares of our common stock by the selling securityholder.
 The selling securityholder will receive all of the net proceeds from the sales of common stock offered by it under this prospectus.
-Any issuance of shares by us to the selling securityholder under the common stock purchase agreement or in connection with the exercise of the amended and restated warrant will be made pursuant to an exemption from the registration requirements of the Securities Act.
-The proceeds from these sales and from the exercise of the warrants, if and when exercised by the selling securityholder, will be used by us for general corporate purposes, including capital expenditures, the advancement of our drug candidates in clinical trials, and to meet working capital needs.
+Any issuance of shares by us to the selling securityholder under the common stock purchase agreement or in connection with the exercise of the amended and restated warrant will be made pursuant to an exemption from the registration requirements of the Securityholder, will be used by us for general corporate purposes, including capital expenditures, the advancement of our drug candidates in clinical trials, and to meet working capital needs.
 The amounts and timing of the expenditures will depend on numerous factors, such as the timing and progress of our clinical trials and research and development efforts, technological advances and the competitive environment for our drug candidates.
 We expect, from time to time, to evaluate the acquisition of businesses, products, and technologies for which a portion of the net proceeds may be used, although we currently are not planning or negotiating any such transactions.
 As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from the sale of shares to the selling securityholder or the exercise of warrants by the selling securityholder.
 Accordingly, we will retain broad discretion over the use of these proceeds, if any.